ALHO

 Career portal with external connections

-The Group's career section is being redesigned as a central recruiting portal.
+The Group's career section has been redesigned as a central recruiting portal.
 Applications flow into the existing HR processes without media discontinuity.
 Applicants experience a consistent, brand-consistent presence, while HR receives structured data and transparency across the funnel.
 Marketing, HR and management can see more clearly which channels are working and where improvements can be made.

 Discover now